 The Phoenix Group remains committed to addressing modern slavery, servitude, forced labour; and human trafficking in all its forms and carrying out our business in a fair, honest, ethical and open manner.
 The Group’s sourcing and procurement policy requires that all colleagues understand all potential modern slavery and human trafficking risks related to our business and act to address these risks.
 In addition, the Group operates a number of employee policies to address the risk of modern slavery and human trafficking within our business.

-As required by the Modern Slavery Act 2015 (the “Act”), this statement describes the steps that the Phoenix Group has taken during the financial year ended 31 December 2018 to prevent modern slavery from taking place in our supply chains and within our own business.
+As required by the Modern Slavery Act 2015 (the “Act”), this statement describes the steps that the Phoenix Group has taken during the financial year ended 31 December 2019 to prevent modern slavery from taking place in our supply chains and within our own business.

-This open business is underpinned by a strategic partnership with Standard Life Aberdeen plc.
-We also have a market leading brand – SunLife – which sells a range of financial products specifically for the over 50s market.
+This open business is supported by the strategic partnership with Standard Life Aberdeen plc.
+We also have a market leading brand – SunLife – which sells a range of financial products specifically for the over 50’s market.

 Our employees continue to be subject to, and benefit from, a wide range of policies including, disciplinary, grievance, non-discrimination, remuneration and numerous compliance policies.
 The policies and frameworks that we have in place limit the risk of modern slavery and human trafficking in the workplace and encourage all staff to work and act ethically.

 Our policies also reflect our commitments to pay employees fairly and properly for their work, act with integrity and ethically in all of our relationships and to corroborate the same level of commitment within our supply base.

 Our employees and suppliers are encouraged to speak out should they encounter any wrongdoing, including any concerns in respect of modern slavery.
 They are further supported by the Group’s whistleblowing policy which provides a number of channels for concerns to be reported confidentially with appropriate action taken.